SPEECHCOG/infant_statistical_learner/README.md

 https://github.com/jasonppy/word-discovery

-The model, model training and validation as well as data loading scripts are mostly copied from the above repositories.
-However, all changes are commented in the corresponding script lines.
+The model and data loading scripts are adopted from https://github.com/jasonppy/word-discovery, whereas the model training and validation scripts are adopted from https://github.com/jasonppy/FaST-VGS-Family.
+All changes are commented in the corresponding script lines.

 # Model Description